-Mushroom, Caramelized Onion and Feta FrittataPrint
+Mushroom, Caramelized Onion and Feta Frittata

 This Mushroom, Caramelized Onion and Feta Frittata was born of some extra noodles from a chicken noodle soup which give the frittata some body and chew, mushrooms I forgot to use in a stew, and other miscellaneous staples.
-Oh, and eggs, of course.
-Leftover frittata makes an extremely happy lunch, I think.
+Use ANY kind of mushrooms you like, they all work.
+Oh, and eggs of course.
+This is earthy and deep and simple in flavor.

 - 1 tablespoons olive oil

-- 2 onions, thinly sliced
+- 2 onions thinly sliced

 - Kosher or coarse salt and freshly ground pepper to taste